 Dreams are full of possibilities; by drifting into the world beyond our waking realities, we can visit magical lands, travel through time and interact with long-lost family and friends.
 The notion of communicating in real time with someone outside of our dreamscapes, however, sounds like science fiction.
-A new study demonstrates that, to some extent, this seeming fantasy can be made real.
+A recent study demonstrates that, to some extent, this seeming fantasy can be made real.

 Scientists already knew that one-way contact is attainable.
 Previous studies have demonstrated that people can process external cues, such as sounds and smells, while asleep.
-There is also evidence that people are able to send messages in the other direction: Lucid dreamers—those who can become aware they are in a dream—can be trained to signal, using eye movements, that they are in the midst of a dream.
+There is also evidence that people are able to send messages in the other direction: lucid dreamers—those who can become aware they are in a dream—can be trained to signal, using eye movements, that they are in the midst of a dream.

 Two-way communication, however, is more complex.
 It requires a person who is asleep to actually understand what they hear from the outside and think about it logically enough to generate an answer, explains Ken Paller, a cognitive neuroscientist at Northwestern University.
 “We believed that it was going to be possible—but until we actually demonstrated it, we weren’t sure.”

 After establishing successful two-way communication, participants were woken up and asked to recount their dreams.
-In most cases, they could remember receiving the experimenters’ questions while asleep; in some cases, the questions appeared to be coming from outside the dream, while other times they were integrated into the dream itself.
+In most cases, they could remember receiving the experimenters’ questions while asleep; in some cases, the questions appeared to be coming from outside the dream, whereas other times they were integrated into the dream.
 (One participant reported that the lights in their dream started flickering, which they were able to recognize as the Morse-coded math problem.)

-“I really liked this study,” says Christine Blume, a sleep scientist at the Center for Chronobiology in Basel, Switzerland who was not involved in this work.
+“I really liked this study,” says Christine Blume, a sleep scientist at the Center for Chronobiology in Basel, Switzerland, who was not involved in this work.
 “The extent to which information can be processed and responded to surprised me.”
-However, Blume adds that it’s important to keep in mind that the findings relate specifically to lucid dreaming, which is a special type of dreaming that not many people are able to experience.
+But she adds that it is important to keep in mind that the findings relate specifically to lucid dreaming, which is a special type of dreaming that not many people are able to experience.